loomio/loomio-docs/en/src/user_manual/threads/navigating_threads/index.md

 ### Reactions
 Reacting to a comment is a great way to encourage and acknowledge a comment by letting the comment author know how you feel.

-It is a quick and light-weight way to participate that does not require any text, nor send an email.
+It is a quick and easy way to participate that does not require any text, nor send an email.

 ![](reaction.png)